ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/discrete-structures.md

       function, implement that function as either a traditional Python function or a dictionary.
-    - Using the formal definition of a graph and a file with graph-theoretic data, create an adjacency matrix representaton of the graph and save it using a Python program.
+    - Using the formal definition of a graph and a file with graph-theoretic data, create an adjacency matrix representation of the graph and save it using a Python program.